-3 tips to get unstuck.
-In this article, I am going to talk about this common feeling: to feel stuck in Italian conversation and how to solve this problem.
+In this article called “3 tips to get unstuck”, I am going to talk about this common feeling – feeling stuck in Italian conversation – and how to solve this problem.

 Every language learner, when he or she starts to learn a new language, sooner or later needs to face this problem.

-Often, especially with new students, I happened to listen to the following sentence: “When someone speaks to me in Italian, I can understand and understand quite well but, when it comes time to speak, I feel stuck and, I can’t say anything.”
+Often, especially with new students, I happen to listen to the following sentence: “When someone speaks to me in Italian, I can understand and understand quite well at that, but, when it comes time to speak, I feel stuck and, I can’t manage to say anything.”

-This feeling of fear and discomfort is absolutely normal, so do not consider yourself an alien: speaking a language that is not yours, you are leaving your comfort zone, you are doing something unusual, and this, in particular at the beginning, can cause anxiety and fear.
+This feeling of fear and discomfort is absolutely normal, so do not consider yourself an alien.
+By speaking a language that is not yours, you are leaving your comfort zone, you are doing something unusual, and this, in particular at the beginning, can cause anxiety and fear.

 1. Your cultural background is important

-Anything can come to turn useful and help us.
+Anything can become useful and help us.
 For example, are you passionate about music or opera?
-Well, it means that you already know some Italian words like those to indicate the rhythm: piano, allegro, andante, veloce, are terms used not only by Italian musicians.
+Well, it means that you already know some Italian words like those to indicate rhythm: piano, allegro, andante and veloce, are terms that are not only used by Italian musicians.